 Microgrids are energy distribution systems which only involve a small group of connections.
 They can operate independently or be connected to a larger grid.

 Our Dutch neighbours have decided to halt the extraction of lean gas.
-In Brussels, conversion to rich gas will be a four-year process, from 2020 to 2023.
+In Brussels, conversion to rich gas will be a three-year process, from 2020 to 2022.

 Your gas and electricity meters belong to your distribution system operator, Sibelga